emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 ## Confidentiality {#Conf}

 The confidentiality offered by GCM-SST against passive attackers depends on the keystream generator.
 For block ciphers in counter mode, it is governed by the birthday bound, with AES-based ciphers particularly constrained by their narrow 128-bit block size.
 For AES-GCM-SST, the confidentiality is equal to AES-GCM {{GCM}}.
-Regardless of key length, an attacker can mount a distinguishing attack with a complexity of approximately 2<sup>129</sup> / σ<sub>E</sub>, where σ<sub>E</sub> ⪅ P_MAX ⋅ Q_MAX / 16 is the total plaintext length measured in 128-bit chunks.
+Regardless of key length, an attacker can mount a distinguishing attack with a complexity of approximately 2<sup>129</sup> / σ, where σ ⪅ P_MAX ⋅ Q_MAX / 16 is the total plaintext length measured in 128-bit chunks.
 In contrast, the confidentiality offered by Rijndael-GCM-SST against passive attackers is significantly higher.
-The complexity of distinguishing attacks for Rijndael-GCM-SST is approximately 2<sup>258</sup> / σ<sub>E</sub>.
+The complexity of distinguishing attacks for Rijndael-GCM-SST is approximately 2<sup>258</sup> / σ.
 McGrew {{Impossible}} and Leurent and Sibleyras {{Difference}} demonstrate that for block ciphers in counter mode, an attacker with partial knowledge of the plaintext can execute plaintext-recovery attacks against counter mode with roughly the same complexity (up to logarithmic factors) as distinguishing attacks.
-However, Preuß Mattsson {{Entropy}} demonstrated that an attacker cannot recover more than ≈ (σ<sub>E</sub>)<sup>2</sup> / 2<sup>b</sup> bits of the plaintext.
+However, Preuß Mattsson {{Entropy}} demonstrated that an attacker cannot recover more than ≈ (σ)<sup>2</sup> / 2<sup>b</sup> bits of the plaintext.
 Given the constraints outlined in {{instances}}, an attacker cannot recover more than 0.0007 bits of AES-GCM-SST plaintexts.

 While Rijndael-256 in counter mode can provide high confidentiality for plaintexts much larger than 2<sup>36</sup> bytes, GHASH and POLYVAL do not offer adequate integrity for long plaintexts.
 To ensure robust integrity for long plaintexts, an AEAD mode would need to replace POLYVAL with a MAC that has better security properties, such as a Carter-Wegman MAC in a larger field {{Maximov}}{{Degabriele}} or other alternatives such as {{SMAC}}.